martin-henz/martin-henz/_posts/2022-02-24-functional_audio_processing.md

 ```
 Here is a more interesting sound: A sine wave whose frequency
 changes, following a sine-wave pattern.
 This is done by adding a
-changing variable offset to the argument of the outer sine function.
+changing offset to the argument of the outer sine function.
 The result is a sound reminiscent of an American police siren.
 ```js
 function police(base_freq, mod_freq, mod_ind) {